Dooly County License Hearing Guide

 Proper preparation is crucial for a successful ALR hearing.

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other documentation that challenges the state's evidence.
+- Gather evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, police reports, or medical records.

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the state has met its burden of proof, your license will be suspended.
+- Suspension upheld: If the hearing officer finds that the DDS has met its burden of proof, your license will be suspended.

-- Suspension Overturned: If the hearing officer finds that the state has not met its burden of proof, your license will not be suspended.
+- Suspension overturned: If the hearing officer finds that the DDS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes such as work, school, or medical appointments.
+- Restricted/hardship license granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-If your license is suspended, you may be eligible for a limited driving permit or hardship license.
+Even with a suspended license, you may be eligible for a limited driving permit in Georgia.

 Getting Your License Back